MauroMardones/Lenght_Data_KRILLBASE/index.md

 ## Background

-The following code perform as an Analisys Exploratory Data of Krill *Euphausia superba* based in Area 481, and with special emphasis on the proposed new management strata.
+The following code perform as an  Exploratory Data Analysis of Krill *Euphausia superba* based in Area 481, and with special emphasis on the proposed new management strata.
 The idea is to observe and prepare the days to incorporate into the stock assessment.
 This data base was download from [KRILLDATA Base](https://apex.nerc-bas.ac.uk/f?p=198:1:0).

 ## Set up and libraries